 The City of Mukilteo has formed the Mukilteo Transportation Benefit District for the purpose of constructing transportation improvements to preserve city streets and improve pedestrian and bicyclist safety.
 State law requires that any sales tax revenues approved by voters for a Transportation Benefit District may only be spent for transportation improvements as identified by the Governing Board of the Mukilteo Transportation Benefit District.
-The Governing Board has identified two projects from the City of Mukilteo Transportation program and Bike Transit Walk program for construction of sidewalks, walkways, bike lanes or shared-use paths.
+The Governing Board has identified two projects from the City of Mukilteo Transportation Improvement Program for funding: the annual pavement preservation program and Bike Transit Walk program for construction of sidewalks, walkways, bike lanes or shared-use paths.